(MARE OF EASTTOWN premieres weekly on HBO Nordic starting April 19th. Five episodes of seven viewed for review.)

 For example, within the first three hours, we’ve established not just a series of suspects but unraveled four new mysteries and crimes in the process, all without taking any step further in the original storyline.
 That would be fine in a more extended season, but MARE has only seven episodes to spare, so each minute needs to count.
 And it does raise the question of just how many lunatics there are in a single small town, especially in one neighborhood.

-On top of it all, I’ve only seen five of the seven episodes that are due, so it remains a mystery whether or not MARE OF EASTTOWN can pull off its ambitious narrative.
-By the end of episode five, I really want to see it to the end and hope that Mare can find some kind of solace.
+I’ve only seen five of the seven episodes due, so it remains a mystery whether or not MARE OF EASTTOWN can pull off its ambitious narrative.
+By the end of episode five, I really want to see it to the end and hope that Mare can find some solace.
 But it’s hard to ignore the fact that there are at least a dozen plot threads still lingering, and unless some minor miracle happens, the chances of resolving each one remain slim.

 No small parts